Leaflet:Information for the patient

 Methyl aminolevulinate

-Read this leaflet carefully before you start using this medicine, because it contains important information for you.
+Read the entire leaflet carefully before starting to use this medication, as it contains important information for you.

 Contents of the leaflet

-Metvix is also used to treat basal cell carcinoma (BCC), a type of skin cancer that can cause red and scaly patches (called superficial BCC) or a small lump or a series of small lumps on the skin (called nodular BCC).
+Metvix is also used to treat basal cell carcinoma (BCC), a type of skin cancer that can cause red, scaly patches (called superficial BCC) or a small lump or a series of small lumps on the skin (called nodular BCC).
 These lesions bleed easily and do not heal.
 Metvix is used when other treatments are not suitable.

 Do not use Metvix: